JoshuaKoh/async-werewolf/roles.md

 Once per game you can bring back a player who was killed.
 They return with their previous alignment, but no special abilities.

+## Vampire Hunter
+* **TEAM:** Village
+* **RACE:** Human
+* **ALIGNMENT:** Good
+* **NIGHT ACTIVITY:** No

+Each night you a choose a player.
+If that player is a vampire, the moderator tells you "vampire" if that player is any other race, the moderator tells you "not a vampire".
+In addition, vampires may never eliminate you at night.
+Any attempts to do so fail, and any attempt to convert you eliminates the vampire in question.